jesselansdown/Gurobify/README.md

 		GurobiSetAttribute(model, "ModelSense", -1);

 would change the sense of model to Maximise.
 The default sense is to minimise the objective function.

+To find the current value of an attribute do

+		GurobiGetAttribute(model, AttributeName);

+Only works for int or double attributes.